 High School Dropouts

-In some circumstances, a minor between 16 and 18 years of age who drops out of high school may be considered a student with special needs and be admitted to an appropriate Basic and Transitional Studies or WDCR program at College of The Albemarle (COA), subject to the following conditions:
+In some circumstances, a minor between 16 and 18 years of age who drops out of high school may be considered a student with special needs and be admitted to an appropriate Basic and Transitional Studies or WDCR program at COA, subject to the following conditions: